Forest Park Carousel: Relocation and Restaurants Associates operation

 After the 1971 season, the Barbuti family decided to sell off the carousel.
-The Lowell Sun wrote at the time: "Selling the carousel marked the death of the park that was once Dracut's pride."
+The Lowell Sun wrote at the time: "Selling the carousel marked the death of that park that was once Dracut's pride."
 The carousel was acquired by Victor Christ-Janer, an architect from Connecticut, who initially planned to sell the ride to an amusement park.
 He removed several of the horses; sources disagree over whether he gifted them to his employees or sold them to private collectors.
 In any case, Christ-Janer instead opted to sell it to Arthur Schleifer of Restaurant Associates, who paid $30,000 for the carousel.
-Prior to obtaining the Lakeview Park carousel, Schleifer had looked at no less than 24 carousels over the preceding two years.
+Prior to obtaining the Lakeview Park carousel, Schleifer had considered buying at least 24 carousels over the preceding two years.

 In January 1972, Heckscher announced that Restaurant Associates was to install a carousel in Forest Park by that June at a cost of $100,000.
 By that April, the reopening date had been pushed back to 1973.
 A pavilion was being built for the relocated carousel near the intersection of Woodhaven Boulevard and Forest Park Drive.
 City councilman Frederick D. Schmidt asked that the New York City Police Department patrol the area around the carousel, citing the fact that several violent crimes had recently occurred in that section of the park.
 Three technicians worked on the carousel and replaced many defective components with handmade pieces.
 Frederick Fried, who had written a book about American carousels in 1964, was involved in the ride's restoration.
-Regional newspaper Newsday wrote that he was "instrumental in bringing the carousel to Forest Park".
+Regional newspaper Newsday wrote that he was "instrumental in bringing the Muller carousel to Queens".
 Parks, Recreation and Cultural Affairs administrator Richard M. Clurman rededicated the carousel in November 1973; the project had cost $275,000.
 Initially, Mike Conroy managed the ride, one of five wooden carousels operating in New York City at the time.

 The relocation of Lakeview Park's carousel to Forest Park coincided with the 1975 New York City fiscal crisis, during which New York City's public parks declined in quality.
 The carousel had become rundown by the late 1970s, despite Restaurant Associates' efforts to maintain the ride.
 Eventually, Restaurant Associates subleased the carousel's operation to various other firms.
 In the mid-1980s, the carousel stopped operating after NYC Parks declined to renew the operator's contract.
 The ride fell into a state of neglect after it closed.
 Political candidates Peter King and John Imperiale said in 1986 that Forest Park's carousel and bandshell were a popular meeting place for drug dealers.
 By 1987, members of Queens Community Board 9 recommended that NYC Parks create a master plan for Forest Park and that the agency restore the carousel.
 Mary Ann Carey, a district manager for Community Board 9, contacted Queens borough president Claire Shulman after learning of a proposal to replace the carousel with a replica.
 Shulman then opened an RFP for the restoration of the existing carousel.